shawxiaozhang/wefacts/README.md

 It contains hourly weather recordings from 1700+ weather stations covering every state in the US.
 It also offers weather recordings for other countries with a limited coverage.

+The severe weather reports, which are available at ftp://ftp.ncdc.noaa.gov/pub/data/swdi/database-csv/v2/, are also integrated into the data set.

 ## get_weather examples